ldstep/ldstepweblog/src/notes.md

 ---

+August 19, 2026, at 4:12:09 PM

+I was thinking about version 2 of Raycast today and want to take it for a test drive.
+I've been testing it out now for a couple of hours, and it's vastly improved over version 1.

+---

 August 19, 2026, at 9:36:44 AM

 I did something really stupid yesterday.
 I changed the trigger on a script from a hotkey to a string.